Kimbsy/clunk/README.md

 ```

 > [!TIP]
-> If you need to affect the game state in a collide-fn function, you can emit a custom event and register an event handler (see section on Custom Events below).
+> If you need to affect the game state in a collide-fn function, you can emit a custom event and register an event handler (see section on [Custom events](#custom-events) below).

 The default collision detection function check if the `width x height` rectangles of the sprites overlap, this is fast and often good enough, but sometimes you need something more accurate.
 You can specify the collision detection function with the `:collision-detection-fn` keyword arg.
 These functions take the group-a sprite and group-b sprite and return a boolean.
 The `clunk.collision` namespace has many built-in collision detection functions and helpers, if you want to write a custom collision detection function you may find them a useful starting point.